-When a phrasal verb is transitive, it takes an object which can be a noun or pronoun.
-In a separable phrasal verb, the object comes between the verb and the particle.
+In a separable phrasal verb, the phrasal verb is transitive; that is, it takes an object which can be a noun or pronoun with the object coming between the verb and the particle.

 - The wind blew the papers off the table.

 (The noun object papers comes between the verb blew and the particle off of the phrasal verb.
 Blow off = cause to move away by the wind)

 - You can drop me off at the railway station.

 (The pronoun object me is placed between the verb drop and the particle off.
 Drop off = take or leave someone at a particular place)

 - He deserved praise for managing to bring that off.

 (Bring off = succeed in doing something difficult)

 - We must give this wallet back to its rightful owner.

 (Give back: return something to someone)